The ACR’s TRIADTM software, installed locally at each participating facility, anonymizes, formats, and transmits data to the DIR.

 Note: If you’d like to transmit data from your PACS, please contact the NRDR Help Desk and we will make an appointment to walk you through the setup process.

 The standard required content for data transmission to TRIAD for DIR is the Radiation Dose Structured Report (RDSR) and localizer.
 DIR accepts secondary capture (or dose screen) because, at the time DIR started, there were many old scanners that were not able to produce RDSRs and we wanted to accommodate those scanners.
 The ACR uses OCR software to read the data that comes from secondary captures.
 However, the process of parsing the dose screen using OCR might not produce consistent and correct data, depending on the scanner manufacturer.

 Note: Manufacturers update their software from time to time and these updates may change how the data in the secondary capture look.
 Maintaining the OCR software is extremely resource-intensive and unreliable.
 Since the implementation of the XR-29 standard, most scanners are capable of generating RDSRs.
 Therefore, the ACR has decided not to invest the resources to update the OCR software.

 Note: Some scanners that are able to produce RDSRs can only send both RDSRs and secondary captures.
 This is fine.
 In these instances, the DIR will ignore the secondary captures/dose screens and only read the data from RDSRs.

 After you begin transmitting data, log in to NRDR and confirm that your data have been received by the DIR for your facility.
-You can review the volume of exams received using the Summary of Data Submitted report, and you can see which scanners are successfully submitting data using the Dose Information by Exam report.
+You can review the volume of exams received using the Summary of Data Submitted report, and you can see which scanners are successfully submitting data using the Scatterplot Over Time or Boxplot by Scanner reports.